BestTimesToVisit.com Logo

 Walking

-Skopje's city center, particularly around Macedonia Square and the Old Bazaar, is very walkable.
-Many key attractions are clustered together, making it a pleasant way to explore and soak in the atmosphere.
+Skopje's city center, particularly the area around Macedonia Square and the Stone Bridge, is very walkable.
+Many key attractions, cafes, and restaurants are clustered together, making it a pleasant way to explore.

 Bicycle Rental

-While not as developed as in some Western European cities, bicycle rentals are becoming more available.
-It's a great way to cover more ground than walking and enjoy the city's parks and riverfront.
+While not as developed as in some other European cities, bicycle rental is becoming more popular.
+It offers a flexible way to cover more ground than walking, especially along the river.

 Intercity Buses

-For day trips outside of Skopje to places like Matka Canyon or Ohrid, intercity buses are the most common and economical option.
-The main bus station is located a bit outside the city center.
+For day trips or travel to other cities in North Macedonia (e.g., Ohrid, Bitola), the intercity bus network is extensive and affordable.
+The main bus station is located a bit outside the immediate city center.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.